j4ym0/pia-qbittorrent-docker/README.md

 ## auth.conf File

 Use the /auth.conf file to store your PIA username and password.
-Create a new file with line 1 your username and line 2 your password then add it to the container using volume.
+Create a new file, line 1 with your username and line 2 with your password, then add it to the container using volume.
 If you are using the /auth.conf file there is no need to include the `-e USER` and `-e PASSWORD` when creating your container.
+The `-e USER` and `-e PASSWORD` environment variables will be ignored when the /auth.conf file is present.
 If your password uses special characters you should use the /auth.conf file.

 /auth.conf